-- appropriate amount of open space. - (b) Native species (trees, shrubs and grasses) should be left in open space areas whenever possible. - (c) Supplemental planning of ornamental species is encouraged when conditions are favorable. - (d) Any required landscaping should incorporate a large variety of native plant species supplemental with ornamental. - (e) Parks should be managed to leave natural vegetation. - (f) Existing ponds, wetlands, and riparian vegetation in the urban areas should be protected. - (g) Leave non-hazard snags along streams, sloughs and in forested areas. - 8.
-Umatilla County contains a number of water land areas important for wildlife.
-Some of these are "significant wetlands." - 8.

-- (a) Setbacks shall be established to protect significant and other wetlands. - (b) Development and timber practices in and adjacent to significant and other wetlands shall be allowed only when such precipices are in accordance with the rules and regulations of the Forest Practices Act. - 9.
-"Significant Wetlands" are identified in Table D-ZI (a) of the Technical Report. - (a) The County shall encourage land use practices which protect and enhance - 10.
-Umatilla County land use classifications most compatible with river and stream fish resources are those that maintain the natural rural environment (i.e. the agriculture, forestry, grazing, open space, hazardous areas). - practices which protect and enhance significant wetlands. - (a) Residential Development along streams shall be low density and require appropriate setbacks. - (b) Commercial or industrial use along navigable waterways should be water-oriented. - (c) Compatible land use shall maintain the riparian vegetation along streams
+- (b) Native species (trees, shrubs and grasses) should be left in open space areas whenever possible. - (c) Supplemental planning of ornamental species is encouraged when conditions are favorable. - (d) Any required landscaping should incorporate a large variety of native plant species supplemental with ornamental. - (e) Parks should be managed to leave natural vegetation. - (f) Existing ponds, wetlands, and riparian vegetation in the urban areas should be protected. - (g) Leave non-hazard snags along streams, sloughs and in forested areas. - 8. - (a) Setbacks shall be established to protect significant and other wetlands. - (b) Development and timber practices in and adjacent to significant and other wetlands shall be allowed only when such precipices are in accordance with the rules and regulations of the Forest Practices Act. - 9. - (a) The County shall encourage land use practices which protect and enhance significant wetlands. - 10. - (a) Residential Development along streams shall be low density and require appropriate setbacks. - (b) Commercial or industrial use along navigable waterways should be water-oriented. - (c) Compatible land use shall maintain the riparian vegetation along streams in the floodplain.
+Stream bank vegetation shall be maintained along streams outside of the floodplain by utilizing appropriate setbacks.

-- in the floodplain.
-Stream bank vegetation shall be maintained along streams outside of the floodplain by utilizing appropriate setbacks. - (d) Development or land use that requires channelization, excessive removal of streamside vegetation, alteration of stream banks and filling into stream channels shall be restricted in order to maintain streams integrity. - (e) New roads, bridges and access rightsof-way shall be designed to avoid channel capacity, and minimize removal of shoreline vegetation. - (f) Developments that require surface water appropriation or diversion shall be located where stream flows are not reduced below the recommended minimums. - (g) Projects which provide for additional in- stream flows to help meet the recommended minimums should be supported. - (h) Docks, log storage, houseboats and other water surface developments which preclude permanent use of public waters should be cluster-type developments. - (i) Public access should be maintained or secured to appropriate river and stream areas. - (j) Point and non-point pollution programs (including the DEQ 208 Programs) shall be supported to insure water quality maintenance and enhancement. - (k) Forest Practices Act rules and fish habitat management policies established by state and federal agencies shall be utilized by the County as guidelines. - 11.
-Umatilla County land use classification most compatible with lake and reservoir fish resources are agriculture, forestry, grazing, - 11. - (a) Major residential, Commercial or industrial development on lakes and open space, and hazardous areas.
+- (d) Development or land use that requires channelization, excessive removal of streamside vegetation, alteration of stream banks and filling into stream channels shall be restricted in order to maintain streams integrity. - (e) New roads, bridges and access rightsof-way shall be designed to avoid channel capacity, and minimize removal of shoreline vegetation. - (f) Developments that require surface water appropriation or diversion shall be located where stream flows are not reduced below the recommended minimums. - (g) Projects which provide for additional in- stream flows to help meet the recommended minimums should be supported. - (h) Docks, log storage, houseboats and other water surface developments which preclude permanent use of public waters should be cluster-type developments. - (i) Public access should be maintained or secured to appropriate river and stream areas. - (j) Point and non-point pollution programs (including the DEQ 208 Programs) shall be supported to insure water quality maintenance and enhancement. - (k) Forest Practices Act rules and fish habitat management policies established by state and federal agencies shall be utilized by the County as guidelines.

+11. Umatilla County land use classification most compatible with lake and reservoir fish resources are agriculture, forestry, grazing, open space, and hazardous areas.

+- 11. - (a) Major residential, Commercial or industrial development on lakes and